Eat the Whales!

 Backstrip Bresaola

-Type: Salt rubbed, air dried Backstrap.
+Type: Salt rubbed, air dried Backstrap Strip.

-Uses: With cheese, rocket salads, lemon oil.
+Uses: Roll around cheese, lay over rocket salads, or pair with lemon and olive oil.

 Barnacle Board Rillettes

-Type: Slow cooked Harbor Ridge spread.
+Type: Slow cooked spread from Harbor Ridge and trimmings.

 Belly Ribbon Gravlax

-Type: Cured in salt, sugar, and herbs.
+Type: Cured Belly Ribbon in salt, sugar, and herbs.

 Depth Jerky Strips

-Type: Marinated dried Depth Marrow slices.
+Type: Marinated and dried slices from Depth Marrow Core.

 Fluke Tip Pickles

-Type: Lightly brined Fluke Tips.
+Type: Lightly brined pieces of Fluke Tips.

 Rib Terrine en Croûte

-Type: Rib Lanterns terrine in pastry.
+Type: Rib Lanterns terrine baked in pastry.

-Uses: Cold platters, tasting portions.
+Uses: Sliced for cold platters, packed picnics, or small tasting portions.

 Signature Dish Recipes

-Cozy pastel dinner table with international dishes
+A cozy pastel colored dinner table set with cute little international dishes

 🍝 Whale Meat Carbonara